lucernae/helm-docs/example-charts/custom-value-notation-type/README.md

 The customization can goes even further.
 Normally, you can't define anchor in markdown unless it it a heading.
 But you can do so easily using HTML tags.
 You can override the column key renderer by adding an `id` attribute so that it can be referred.
-This way, when you write markdown links like [persistence.enabled](#persistence--enabled), clicking the link will take you to the value description row.
+This way, when you write markdown links like [ingress.tls.secretName](#ingress--tls--secretName), clicking the link will take you to the value description row.

 ## Value Types